buhowski/react-typescript/public/text-data/films/EuropeanUkrainians/EuropeanUkrainiansEN.md

 It will also showcase the stereotypes and cultural specifics of each European country through the prism of Ukrainian reality.

 The reality of Ukrainian life unfolds before the viewer — from the depths of the countryside to the pulsating heart of the capital.
 This is a series for people who aren't afraid to laugh at problems, but also want their voices to be heard.

-### Script

-- Topical issues relevant to everyone
-- The main characters are ordinary people from different generations, constantly accompanied by a money deficit, but who are desperately trying to find their way in the world of work and relationships
-- Each episode is a new adventure from the main characters' lives, where they face various societal problems and challenges like corruption, lack of culture, gender inequality, outdated views, violence, addictions, unemployment, and so on
-- Egocentric, hysterical, and anxious views and judgments often lead the characters into trouble, creating a multitude of awkward situations that usually only get worse before they get better
-- To show reality without censorship, with heartfelt humor
-- It's important for the series to be genuine
-- It should encourage people to reflect on the problems of Ukrainian society, shedding light on painful topics through humor

 ## Character examples